Gemaur01/Hospital-Records-2021-2024-Analysis/README.md

 ## 📌 Project Overview

 This project analyzes hospital records from 2021 to 2024 to evaluate operational efficiency, patient demographics, treatment utilization, and hospitalization costs.
-Using SQL and Power BI, the project uncovers patterns in patient admissions, identifies key cost drivers, assesses resource utilization, and provides actionable insights to support data-driven healthcare decision-making.
+Using microsoft Excel, SQL and Power BI, the project uncovers patterns in patient admissions, identifies key cost drivers, assesses resource utilization, and provides actionable insights to support data-driven healthcare decision-making.

 The analysis focuses on two key objectives: